DoctorKhan/The-Human-Experiment-Book/src/60_modern_inheritance/03_choice_point.md

 - Accept continued control by whatever forces have replaced the old managers
 - Remain a domesticated species seeking external authority and guidance
 - Suppress the spontaneous activations and maintain the status quo

+This is not a choice between being wild or being tame.
+It is the choice to reject the Reges’ forced domestication and reclaim the Titans’ path of conscious self‑domestication—like cats choosing proximity to the fire rather than dogs trained to heel.
+The mature human destiny is sovereign partnership, not obedient servitude.

 - Continue operating as consciousness vehicles for other intelligences

 ## The Resistance to Choice